#Ways to improve RemCom Partner rewards

 For most professional services firms, the first financial quarter means preparing for partner reward rounds.
 While some partners enjoy the responsibility of serving on a Remuneration Committee (‘RemCom’) and relish the respect that goes with it, most view the process of deciding on how partners should share in the firm’s profits with trepidation.

-3. Insist on pre-filtering of partner contribution information;
+3. Insist on pre-filtering of partner contribution information for easier decision-making

 In most professional partnerships, new RemCom members receive very little induction, education or guidance.
-The prevailing view is that partners simply ‘know what to do’ because they too are subject to the firm’s partner reward system.
+The prevailing view is that partners simply ‘know what to do’ because they have been subject to the firm’s partner reward system for some time before having been appointed to the role.

-Yet we know that most partners who serve on their firm’s RemCom for the first time are wholly unprepared for the important role they are to play.
-This only adds to the tremendous amount of stress that RemCom members experience.
+Yet most partners who serve on their firm’s RemCom for the first time are wholly unprepared for the important role they are to play.
+This only adds to the tremendous amount of stress that RemCom members often experience.

-At a minimum, the induction should include the following topics:
+At a minimum, a good induction process for RemCom members covers the following topics:

 • RemCom’s remit: On what, exactly, is RemCom deciding?
-For example – a bonus allocation, a gateway pass of a few partners or an annual wholesale recalibration of the equity ladder?
+For example – a bonus allocation, a gateway pass for a few partners or a wholesale repositioning of partners on the equity ladder?

 • Reward round schedule: While this is also covered in the Before-Action-Review (below), an explanation of mandatory timelines and review points is helpful to new members.

-• Training on KPIs: An explanation of the inputs RemCom receives in the form of KPIs and qualitative information is important.
+• Training on KPIs: RemCom members rarely consider only “partner billings, yet they will default to these if the other KPIs are opaque.
+An explanation of the inputs RemCom receives in the form of KPIs and qualitative information is important.
 For example, even though ‘matter partner billings’ may seem clear, it is helpful to explain what each measure does or does not cover.
-In this example, MPB usually is a pure production measure that, without more, provides a limited picture of business generation.
+In this example, MPB is best used as a pure production measure yet often MPB also serves as a proxy for business generation in firms where business generation metrics are underdeveloped.

 • Training on decision tools: RemComs invariably use decision-making tools.
 This could be a gigantic spreadsheet or a more sophisticated reward decision-making tool.
 Don’t assume partners know how to read or apply the tools available to them.
-Provide a short training on how the committee uses each tool.
+Train new committee members on how the committee uses each tool.

 The Chair is responsible for conducting new member training to set the right tone of conduct from the beginning.
 This should not be outsourced to the Chief Financial Officer or Chief People Officer.